DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 '#' signifies a top-level headline, '##' a second-level headline, '_' italic text, '**' bold text, '>' a block quote.
 Beyond that, Markdown provides conventions for marking up bold text, lists, embedded images, links.
 Its popular extension MultiMarkdown <!-- add MultiMarkdown to glossary--> also supports footnotes, tables, mathematical formulas, cross-references, bibliographies and definition lists.
 With simple Open Source converter programs, Markdown text like the above can be automatically translated into well-structured HTML, EPUB, PDF, RTF (for importing into InDesign) and other document formats, with a single mouse click or keyboard command, requiring no manual adjustments.

 Markdown is a child of Internet culture.
-It standardizes ad-hoc formatting signs used in E-Mail and chats, and became popular in blogging software.
+It standardises ad-hoc formatting signs used in E-Mail and chats, and became popular in blogging software.
 There are similar plain text formatting languages to Markdown: the Wiki syntax used in Wikipedia, the language _Textile_ that is used for a number of web content management systems and the language _reStructuredText_ used for writing technical manuals, and many others.

-Markdown & Co. are human-readable, human-friendly well-structured document formats, excellent for long-term storage and as the basis (or source code) for conversions into present and future document formats.
-While they are simple, they are also strict and unambiguous enough in their formatting syntax that multiple writers and editors can work on a document without introducing weirdness into its formatting.
+Markdown & its siblings are human-readable, human-friendly well-structured document formats, excellent for long-term storage and as the basis (or source code) for conversions into present and future document formats.
+While they are simple, they are also strict and unambiguous enough in their formatting syntax that multiple writers and editors can work on a single document without introducing weirdness into its formatting.
 Another advantage: Markdown can be written an edited on any text program, even as E-Mail or in an web browser or on a mobile phone.
-Unlike Word or other classical word processing programs, it is not bound to specific software (just like in graphics, the JPEG format is not dependent on any particular piece of software, but can be edited in any graphics program).
+Unlike Word or other classical word processing programs, it is not bound to specific software (just like in graphics, the JPEG format is not dependent on any particular piece of software, but can be edited in any graphics program); and unlike content management systems, it is not bound to using one particular web platform.

 Why do we recommend Markdown in particular?
 For particular publishing projects - for example, handbooks or books derived from Wikis -, it can be worth considering one the alternatives to Markdown such as _reStructuredText_.
 (It's also quite easy to convert those into Markdown and vice versa.)
 There are, however, two reasons why we recommend Markdown as a practical tool for electronic and mixed media publishing: